richardschreiber/richard-schreiber-authority/glossary/glossary.md

 **Track 4 frameworks:** The Sticky Note Test

-**Other:** Marcus Burgoff · Autism Advocacy Foundation (locked legal name not recorded)
+**Other:** Marcus Burgoff · Autism Connection (orphan term — no source located)

+*Resolved August 28, 2026 and removed from this list: the foundation's locked legal name.* It is **Autism Innovation Community Foundation**, sourced from its incorporation and IRS determination documents and now recorded in [canonical_index.md](../canonical_index.md).

-**Closed August 5, 2026 — all 15 Track 1 frameworks.** Each now carries a platform of origin assigned by Richard under the rule recorded in [Section 3](#3--named-frameworks--track-1-ai-stewardship--legal).
+**Closed August 5, 2026 — all Track 1 frameworks.** Each now carries a platform of origin assigned by Richard under the rule recorded in [Section 3](#3--named-frameworks--track-1-ai-stewardship--legal).
 What remains open for Track 1 is narrower and may never be recoverable: the specific post, issue, or date on each platform.
 No entry claims one.

 ---